cloudera/dist_test/README.md

 See `grind test --help` for more advanced usage instructions.

-Configuration
+Global Configuration
 -------------

-`grind config` generates a sample config file, with the following keys:
+The `grind config` command lets you display your current configuration, or generate a new sample config file.
+This config file supports the following keys:

 * `isolate_server`: The URL of the isolate server where artifacts will be uploaded.
 * `dist_test_client_path`: The path to `client.py` within your checked out `dist_test` repository.